cal-data-eng/notes/1-SQL/review.md

 In general, think relation as a table of data whose columns (i.e., attributes) are organized according to a specific relational schema.
 You will hear "relation" and "table" used interchangeably, though the former is more specific (as we will see when we discuss Relational Algebra).
 A **relational database** is a collection of relations, which are often related to each other according to some **database schema** or **relational schema**.

 ## SELECT-FROM-WHERE (SFW)
+This note starts with a quick refresher of the **SQL query structure**, to make for easy reference.
+The rest of this note follows with conceptual explanations and details.

-Let's start simple.
-Below is the `SELECT FROM WHERE` (**SFW**) query structure, the most standard SQL query structure to extract records from a relation:
+We’ll start with the basics.
+The `SELECT FROM WHERE` (**SFW**) query structure is the most standard way to extract records from a relation:

 ```sql
 SELECT attributes
 FROM tables
 WHERE condition about tuples in tables;
 ```
+At a high level:

+1. `FROM`: specifies which table(s) to query.
+1. `WHERE`: filters rows based on conditions.
+1. `SELECT`: filters for the specified attributes.

 Remember---SQL is a declarative language!
-Instead of evaluating the SQL query from first to last line, it is evaluated like so:

-1. `FROM` clause: lists the table
-1. `WHERE` clause: filters for the matching tuples
-1. `SELECT` clause: filters for the specified attributes.
+You describe *what* you want, not *how* to compute it.
+Even though queries are written in the order `SELECT → FROM → WHERE`, the database engine does not evaluate them top to bottom (we’ll return to execution order later).

+Now let’s take a closer look at each of the three main clauses -- `SELECT`, `FROM`, and `WHERE`.

 ### SELECT list of expressions